pseusys/SeasideVPN/caerulean/whirlpool/README.md

 - Enable IP packet forwarding:
   `echo 1 > /proc/sys/net/ipv4/ip_forward`

+> NB!
+The changes are not persistent and will be reset after reboot!

 ### Local whirlpool execution

 The executable file can be produced with this command: